 Asset tagging or asset labeling helps you to manage the physical capital and make it easy to make informed decisions in respect of your physical inventory and asset, whether it be repair or replacement of an asset.

-Further, asset tags and asset labels are helpful for tracking and preventing theft to physical assets.
+Further, asset tags and asset labels are helpful for tracking and preventing theft of physical assets.
 Some of the featured points of the asset management system are:

 - Maximum efficiency of equipment and employees